Image of faculty member smiling and helping patient with a student

 In Occupational Therapy, Dedication Pays Off

-Occupational therapy assistants have a remarkable commitment to patients, dedicating countless hours to learning the foundation of therapy, as well as earning credentials distinguishing exceptional caregivers.
+Occupational therapy assistants have a remarkable commitment to patients, dedicating countless hours to learning the foundation of therapy and earning credentials as exceptional caregivers.

-An occupational therapy assistant degree can take you to a wide range of patient settings, including hospitals, nursing homes, schools and emerging practices, like rehabilitation centers focusing on behavioral health.
-And at AdventHealth University, we’ve designed a robust program full of specific occupational therapy assistant classes, where you’ll focus on four core areas: adults with disabilities, geriatrics, pediatrics and psychosocial.
+An occupational therapy assistant degree can lead to a wide range of patient settings, including hospitals, nursing homes, schools, and emerging practices, such as rehabilitation centers focusing on behavioral health.

-Of all the occupational therapy assistant programs, ours will teach you to combine clinical expertise with an uncommon compassion for patients.
-Classroom teachings will inform your care as you participate in hands-on clinical experience designed to give you the bedrock of your patient care.
+Our OTA degree program will teach you to combine clinical expertise with an uncommon compassion for patients.
+Classroom teachings will inform your care as you participate in hands-on clinical experiences designed to provide the foundation for your patient care.

 The logo for the Accreditation Council for Occupational Therapy